 One of the key factors to ensuring that the Trust's young people make as much progress as possible it to ensure that the teaching and learning that is delivered is as effective as possible.
 To ensure that standards are continually assessed, the Trust operates a programme of lesson observations, which are undertaken by the Senior Leadership Team, Subject Leads and School Improvement Officers in each Academy.
 Members of staff undertaking the lesson observations have been trained through the Cambridge Education Course 'Effective Classroom: Lesson Observations'.
-This year teaching and learning has overall been assessed as "Good" 70% of the time.
-One of the key issues that the Trust has faced this year is recruitment of suitable members of staff into the Academies.
-This has impacted on the consistency of teaching and learning.
+At least 90% of teaching is recognised as good or better through both internal and external scrutiny.
+This is an improvement from the previous year.